ALEIAGTH/react-native-guest-survey-sdk/README.md

 ```

-The value of this key should be received with your onboarding kit from IT4PME or GEO4CAST
+The value of this key should be received with your onboarding kit from ALEIA

 ## Permissions

-In the AndroidManifest file, dont forget to add the relevant permissions for our SDK to work.
+In the AndroidManifest file, don't forget to add the relevant permissions for our SDK to work.

 ```
     <uses-permission android:name="android.permission.READ_PHONE_STATE" />